Entry planning

 European Union / Schengen

-Many ordinary passports use the 30-day unilateral visa-free policy.
+Many ordinary passports use the 30-day unilateral visa-free policy, which runs to December 31, 2026.

 UK / Canada